Landscape Technician: Job Description, Duties and Requirements

 Earning each certification requires completing the respective examination.
 To keep certifications current, industry professionals must earn 24 continuing education units every two years.
 Credit may be earned for completing classes, instructing courses and participating in webinars among other approved activities.

 Career Outlook for Landscape Technicians

 The U.S. Bureau of Labor Statistics (BLS) stated that grounds maintenance workers were expected to see a 13% increase in employment from 2012-2022, which was about average.
 Job prospects were best in regions where the weather allowed for year-round landscaping and gardening.
-Grounds maintenance workers earned a mean yearly salary of $31,720 in May 2013.
+Grounds maintenance workers earned a median yearly salary of $28,800 in May 2014.

 Related to Landscape Technician: Job Description, Duties and Requirements